 Social Sciences Computing Services

 Provides faculty with technical and desktop support, access to University-licensed software, discounted rates for purchasing software, and equipment, and use of the Division’s server.
+The SSD has a Divisional Security Officer whose focus is to accelerate and facilitate data security compliance with project agreements held by the University of Chicago by helping faculty, researchers, and staff streamline these details into their research processes.
 View the SSD Computing Resources one-pager for a list of additional services.

 For more information, visit the SSCS website.

 Provides faculty and students with technical support, access to University-licensed software, discounted rates for purchasing cloud storage, software, and equipment, and web hosting.
 See below for a list of services or visit their website.

 Faculty and students may access licensed academic software from the campus network using vLab, a remote desktop computing environment.
 Available software includes MATLAB, ArcGIS, SPSS, R, Stata, and Mathematica.
 Begin here.

 IT Services offers discounted rates for cloud computing through university-wide agreements with Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
 Learn more.

 - Google Suite: UChicago makes G Suite for Education available to all faculty, students, and staff, including: Gmail, Docs, Drive (with unlimited storage), Calendar, and Sites.
 Learn more.

 - UChicago Box: A cloud-based storage service that provides unlimited free, online space for storing or sharing files.
 Files stored on Box can be synced and accessed from desktops, mobile devices, and laptops.
 Log in here.